knaw-huc/ns/text.md

 ## Reference

-_Definition:_ A reference to another location in the text, such as to a footnote/endnote
+_Definition:_ A reference to another location, either in the text, such as to a footnote/endnote, or an external URI.
+Use with schema:url.
 _URI:_ <https://ns.huc.knaw.nl/text/Reference>
 _Same as:_ <http://www.tei-c.org/ns/1.0#ref>, <https://w3id.org/folia/v2/Reference>